batect/batect/rfcs/2020-01-caches/proposal.md

 If a container has a mount with `type: cache`, then whenever that container is started, a directory on the host is mounted into the container at the path specified by `container`.
 If the directory already exists, it is reused, and if it does not exist, it is created before the container is created.

 To allow sharing caches between task invocations while ensuring that caches are only shared within the same project, these caches are created in the `.batect/caches` directory in the directory containing the configuration file.
 The name of the directory within `caches` matches the name of the cache - for example, `.batect/caches/build-go-cache` for the example configuration above.

-## CLI changes

-Examples for running a task:

-`./batect build`: run `build` task with default cache type for environment (see above)

-`./batect --cache-type=directory build`: run `build` task with directory mounts used for caches

-`./batect --cache-type=volume build`: run `build` task with volumes used for caches

-New `--clean` command:

-`./batect --clean`: delete all caches for default cache type for environment (can also use `--cache-type` to override default) and then exit